Macro-regional strategies and Transnational Cooperation Programmes

 - Transnational cooperation programmes like the Danube Transnational Programme (DTP) are funding instruments contributing to the realisation of different EU policies and strategies, including macro-regional strategies.
 Yet, for either policy or (macro-regional) strategy they are only one instrument among further funding opportunities

 - Transnational cooperation programmes and macro regional strategies are based on different policy and/or legal frameworks, defining – amongst other - different sets of rules, thematic priorities, internal governance structures and administrative procedures

-The European Union Strategy for the Danube Region (EUSDR) intends to develop coordinated policies and actions in the area of the river basin, reinforcing the commitments of Europe 2020 strategy towards the smart, sustainable and inclusive growth based on four pillars and eleven priority areas.
+The European Union Strategy for the Danube Region (EUSDR) intends to develop coordinated policies and actions in the area of the river basin, reinforcing the commitments of Europe 2020 strategy towards the smart, sustainable and inclusive growth based on four pillars and twelve priority areas.
 These shall tackle key issues as mobility, energy, biodiversity, socio-economic development or safety.

 In line with the goals of territorial cooperation objective, the Strategy is not focusing on funding, but rather on enhancing closer cooperation within the concerned territory.
 A key element of the strategy is coordination, by encouraging the increase in the level and quality of network activities, strengthening the existing regional and interregional cooperation but also fostering new cooperation.